Google Search Console vs Google Analytics: 29 Advantages: What You Need to Know

 Let’s look at some more of my metrics:

-By looking at the screenshot, you can see that most of my visitors come to my blog on Monday morning, are from the United States, and use a desktop device to access my blog.
+From the screenshot, you can see that most of my visitors come to my blog on Monday mornings, are from the United States, and use a desktop device to access it.

 Google Search Console tells you your monthly analytics.

-Change the date to view different SEO performances during different time periods.
+Change the date to view SEO performance over different time periods.

 How to know which sites to optimize for.